Hyperbolic site percolation: Introduction and results

 If $G$ is transitive, equality holds in \eqref{eq:-6} if and only if $G$ is a triangulation. \end{letlist} \end{theorem}

 In the context of \eqref{eq:-5}, Sykes and Essam \cite[eqn (7.3)]{SE64} presented motivation for the exact formula

 and this has been verified in a number of cases when $G$ is amenable (see \cite{vdB81}).
 This formula does not hold for non-amenable graphs.
+Equation \eqref{eq:-5} appears without proof in \cite[eqn (4)]{Mertens} for a restricted class of graphs.

 \begin{remark}[Strict inequality] Equation \eqref{eq:-6} follows from \eqref{eq:-5} with $(G_1,G_2)=(G,G_*)$, by the inequality $\pcs(G)\ge \pcs(G_*)$.
 This weak inequality holds trivially since $G$ is a subgraph of $G_*$.
-The corresponding strict inequality $\pcs(G)>\pcs(G_*)$ is investigated in the companion paper \cite{GL-match}, where a necessary and sufficient condition is presented for quasi-transitive graphs.
+The corresponding strict inequality $\pcs(G)>\pcs(G_*)$ is investigated in the companion papers \cite{G24,GL-match}, where necessary and sufficient conditions are presented.
 By \eqref{eq:-5},

 so that strict inequality for $\pcs$ is equivalent to strict inequality for $\pus$. \end{remark}